aramis-lab/clinicadl/docs/Train/Image.md

               └── events.out.tfevents.XXXX
 </pre>

-`autoencoder_reconstruction` contains the reconstructions of the first three first participants of the dataset.
+`autoencoder_reconstruction` contains the reconstructions of the three first participants of the dataset.

 ## `train image cnn` - Train classification CNN using whole 3D images